Nextiva / Blog / Customer Experience

 Just as with the mobile experience, make it easy for customers to switch from a live chat session to a phone call or email without repeating any information.

-5. Establish real-time support across channels
+5. Establish real-time, AI-enhanced support

 To deliver a strong omnichannel experience, customers need timely support — no matter the channel they choose.
 Whether it’s live chat, phone, social media, or in-store assistance, support should feel consistent, responsive, and connected.